gauravjagwani/Face-Recognition-/README.md

 # Face-Recognition-
-Creating and traing dataset models for accurate face detection.
+Creating and training dataset models for accurate face detection.